DUNE/computing-training-202112/_episodes/02-storage-spaces.md

 ## Vocabulary

-**What is immutable?** A file is immutable means that once it is written to the volume it cannot be modified, only read, moved, or deleted.
-Not a good choice for code or other files you want to change.
+**What is immutable?** Describing a file as immutable means that once that file is written to the volume it cannot be modified.
+It can only be read, moved, or deleted.
+A volume that only support immutable files is not a good choice for code or other files you want to change or edit often.

-**What is interactive or POSIX?** Interactive volumens, or volume with POSIX access (Portable Operating System Interface [Wikipedia](https://en.wikipedia.org/wiki/POSIX)) allow users to directly read, write and modify using standard commands, e.g. using bash language.
+**What is POSIX access?** On interactive nodes, *some* volumes have POSIX access (Portable Operating System Interface [Wikipedia](https://en.wikipedia.org/wiki/POSIX)) that allow users to directly read, write and modify using standard commands, e.g. vi, emacs, sed, or within the bash scripting language.

-**What is meant by 'grid accessible'?** Volumes that are grid accessible require specific tool suites to handle data stored there.
+**What is meant by 'grid accessible'?** Volumes that are only grid accessible require specific tool suites to enable access to files stored there or to copy files to the storage volume.
 This will be explained in the following sections.

-## Interactive storage volumes
+## Interactive POSIX storage volumes (General Purpose Virual Machines)

 **Home area**  is similar to the user's local hard drive but network mounted
 * access speed to the volume very high, on top of full POSIX access
+* example: /nashome/k/kirby
 * they NOT safe to store certificates and tickets
-* not accessible as an output location from grid worker nodes
+* not accessible from grid worker nodes
 * not for code developement (size of less than 2 GB)
-* You need a valid Kerberos ticket in order to access files in your Home area
+* You need a valid Kerberos ticket in order to access files in your home area
 * Periodic snapshots are taken so you can recover deleted files.  /nashome/.snapshot

-**Locally mounted volumes** are local physical disks, mounted directly
+**Locally mounted volumes** are local physical disks, mounted directly on interactive node
 * mounted on the machine with direct links to the /dev/ location
 * used as temporary storage for infrastructure services (e.g. /var, /tmp,)
-* can be used to store certificates and tickets.
-These are saved there automatically with owner-read permission and other permissions disabled.
+* can be used to store certificates and tickets (saved there by default w/ owner-read permission and other permissions disabled)
 * usually very small and should not be used to store data files or for code development
 * Data on these volumes is not backed up.

-**Network Attached Storage (NAS)** element behaves similar to a locally mounted volume.
+**Network Attached Storage (NAS)** behaves similar to a locally mounted volume
 * functions similar to services such as Dropbox or OneDrive
 * fast and stable access rate
 * volumes available only on a limited number of computers or servers
 * not available to on larger grid computing
 * /dune/app has periodic snapshots in /dune/app/.snapshot, but /dune/data and /dune/data2 do not.

 ## Grid-accessible storage volumes

 At Fermilab, an instance of dCache+Enstore is used for large-scale, distributed storage with capacity for more than 100 PB of storage and O(10000) connections.
 Whenever possible, these storage elements should be accessed over xrootd (see next section) as the mount points on interactive nodes are slow and unstable.
 Here are the different dCache volumes:

-**Persistent dCache**: the data in the file is actively available for reads at any time and will not be removed until manually deleted by user
+**Persistent dCache**: the data in the file is actively available for reads at any time and will not be removed until manually deleted by user.
+Quotas will be established in the near future.

 **Scratch dCache**: large volume shared across all experiments.
-When a new file is written to scratch space, old files are removed in order to make room for the newer file.
+When a new file is written to scratch space, older files are removed in order to make room for the newer file.
+Removal is based on Least Recently Used policy.

 **Resilient dCache**: handles custom user code for their grid jobs, often in the form of a tarball.
 Inappropriate to store any other files here.
+Deprecated and should instead use [RCDS via CVMFS](https://cdcvs.fnal.gov/redmine/projects/jobsub/wiki/Rapid_Code_Distribution_Service_via_CVMFS_using_Jobsub)

 **Tape-backed dCache**: disk based storage areas that have their contents mirrored to permanent storage on Enstore tape.
-Files are not available for immediate read on disk, but needs to be 'staged' from tape first.
+Files are not always available for immediate read from disk, but may need to be 'staged' from tape first.
+Checking file status before access is critical.

 ## Summary on storage spaces
 Full documentation: [Understanding Storage Volumes](https://cdcvs.fnal.gov/redmine/projects/fife/wiki/Understanding_storage_volumes)